Dancing Queen: Other versions

-Sandii & the Sunsetz

-In 1978, Japanese synthpop duo Sandii & the Sunsetz did a cover version for their album Mystery Nile.

-Maruca e Anastácia version

-Maruca and Anastácia perform the lounge version of the song for the album Lavilla Vol 01 (Edinet S.r.l.
-Publishing Group, EDNCD036).

 Abbacadabra version

-In 1992, the British disco group, known for covers of ABBA's songs in a Hi-NRG style charted at number 57 on the UK singles chart countdown after the song was licensed from Almighty Records by Pete Waterman's PWL, due to its popularity on his late-night television program The Hitman and Her.
+In 1992, the British disco group, known for covers of ABBA's songs in a Hi-NRG style charted at number 57 on the UK singles chart after the song was licensed from Almighty Records by Pete Waterman's PWL, due to its popularity on his late-night television program The Hitman and Her.
+The song peaked at number 104 on the Australian singles chart in November 1992.
 In the US, the song was signed to BMG, where Abbacadabra's version became a club hit after being remixed by Love To Infinity.

-Luka Bloom version

-In 2000 Luka Bloom released an acoustic version of Dancing Queen on his album Keeper of the Flame.
+S Club 7 version

+In 1999, British pop group S Club 7 recorded a version of the song for the one-off ITV programme ABBAmania, and the tribute album of the same name.
+The pop group also performed a version on their own TV series, Miami 7.

 Glee version

 Naya Rivera and Amber Riley of the Glee cast performed the song in "Prom Queen".
 It charted on the Billboard Hot 100 at number 74 and in the United Kingdom at number 169.